 About 10 percent of colorectal cancer is hereditary.
 Two known hereditary cancer syndromes account for a significant proportion of hereditary colorectal cancer: Lynch syndrome and familial adenomatous polyposis (FAP).
 The mutations associated with these syndromes are inherited in an autosomal dominant pattern, which means affected individuals have a 50% chance of passing on the gene mutation to the next generation.
 Having a cancer gene mutation does not mean a person will definitely have cancer, but it does increase their cancer risk.

 Lynch syndrome, also known as hereditary non-polyposis colorectal cancer (HNPCC), accounts for approximately five percent of colorectal cancer cases.
 Lynch syndrome is caused by a mutation in one of several genes that repair errors in DNA: MLH1, MSH2, MSH6, PMS2 or an EPCAM deletion.
 Individuals with this condition have a greatly increased chance of developing colorectal cancer, as well as several other cancers, especially at a younger age.
-Other cancers associated with Lynch syndrome include stomach cancer, urological cancer, endometrial cancer, and ovarian cancer.
+Other cancers associated with Lynch syndrome include other gastrointestinal cancers (pancreas, small bowel, stomach cancer), urological cancers (bladder, kidney, ureter), endometrial cancer, ovarian cancer, prostate cancer, sebaceous gland neoplasms, and brain tumors.

 In addition to Lynch syndrome, constitutional mismatch repair deficiency (CMMRD) syndrome is another rare disorder that is associated with PMS2, MLH1, MSH2, and MSH6 genes.
 CMMRD syndrome greatly increases the risk of developing cancer in children and young adults.
 Most individuals with this condition typically develop cancer before age 18.
 Cancers associated with CMMRD syndrome include colorectal cancer, leukemia, lymphoma, endometrial cancer, as well as cancer of the small intestine and urinary tract.